 This graph represents the number of building and zoning inspections completed per month.
+YTD is the total from January to the end of current month.

 This graph represents the number of building and zoning inspections completed per year.
+YTD is the total from January to the end of current month.